ethereumdegen/space_editor/README.md

 I'm using the editor to create my own Sci-Fi space game, so the name of the project starts with space_ :)

+### Project support
+You can support project on boosty - https://boosty.to/rewin123